 Balancing your health and bettering your diet is all about being smart regarding your intake of vitamins and minerals and focusing on eating the kinds of foods your body needs — including fats.
-When it comes to your immune system, energy, and other essential body functions, fats serve a variety of beneficial purposes, from providing you with the ability to absorb vitamins and minerals to keeping your body warm, protecting vital organs, building cell membranes and bettering neurological function.
+When it comes to your immune system, energy, and other essential bodily functions, fats serve a variety of beneficial purposes, from providing you with the ability to absorb vitamins and minerals to keeping your body warm, protecting vital organs, building cell membranes and bettering neurological function.

 Eating the right kind of fats can do so much for your body — especially your cardiovascular health.
-But to reap the heart-healthy benefits of fats, you need to know the difference between "good fat" and "bad fat" — namely, saturated and unsaturated fats.
-While it is recommended that you always try to avoid any synthetic trans fat and keep your intake of saturated fats moderate by cutting back on whole dairy, red meats, and processed foods, unsaturated fats are natural and essential to keeping your body healthy.
+But to reap the heart-healthy benefits of fats, you need to know the difference between "good fat" and "bad fat" — namely, saturated, and unsaturated fats.
+While it is recommended that you always try to avoid any synthetic trans-fats and keep your intake of saturated fats moderate by cutting back on whole dairy, red meats, and processed foods, unsaturated fats are natural and essential to keeping your body healthy.

 What is the difference between Roasted Nut Oils and Refined Nut Oils?

 If you are looking for a food group or cooking ingredient to provide healthy fats, high amounts of fiber, magnesium and high-quality protein to support excellent heart health and lower cholesterol, nut oils offer the ideal nutritious and delicious choice.
 Nut oils are perfect for stir-frying, sauteing, grilling, drizzling or infusing all-natural, heart-healthy nutrients and rich flavors into every meal, appetizer or dessert.
 Containing all the full flavor and nutritious benefits of natural nuts, these oils are smooth, wholesome ingredients to incorporate into any kind of cooking.